Education and Training

 I completed two years of post-graduate training at Michigan Medicine Department of Psychiatry Child and Adolescent clinic, where I gained considerable experience working with patients ages 4 through 18 with various diagnoses.
 During that time, I trained extensively in evidence-based therapy, including Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT).
 My CBT work often utilizes Exposure-Response Prevention (ERP) techniques.
 I am a professional member of the International OCD Foundation (IOCD) as well as the National Association of Social Workers (NASW).

-Currently, my practice focuses on working with older adolescents and adults who may suffer from social anxiety, generalized anxiety, obsessive-compulsive disorder, and specific phobias.
-About 60-70% of my caseload includes OCD and related disorders.
+Currently, my practice focuses on working with adults ages 18 and up who may suffer from social anxiety, generalized anxiety, obsessive-compulsive disorder, and specific phobias.
+About 70% of my caseload includes OCD and related disorders.
 Additionally, I enjoy helping young adults who are going through life transitions such as college, a new career, or starting a family.
 I pull from a combination of clinical as well as personal life experiences in order to connect with those I serve.

 My clients would describe me as caring, validating, and kind.
 My style is professional yet relaxed, and I often incorporate humor when appropriate.
 When meeting with clients, I strive to create an atmosphere of acceptance, warmth, and compassion-hence the phrase "counseling with compassion".